 Other industries are also feeling the strain.
 Ask any distributor across the United States how they're doing hiring CDL-A Drivers and they'll tell you the same thing -- that's it's becoming more challenging each year and hiring qualified drivers is a constant struggle.
 In 2014, the industry was facing a shortage of nearly 40,000 CDL Drivers and as of 2017, that number has more than doubled.

-We define labor Continuity as a company’s ability to fill key positions and meet its production schedules at all times.
+We define Labor Continuity as a company’s ability to fill key positions and meet its production schedules at all times.
 There are many ways labor continuity can be disrupted and many are outside of your control, like natural disasters, fires, geopolitical risks, and epidemics.

 Other threats, such as local labor shortages, may be easier to predict but still present uncertainty and risk.
 What's under your control is how well prepared you are and how decisively and quickly you respond.

 For example, since the 1970s, the number of natural disasters across the world has increased.
-Knowing this, many companies today have business continuity plans in place to address impacts of disruptive weather or other conditions on operations.
+Knowing this, many companies today have business continuity plans in place to address the physical impacts of disruptive weather or other conditions on operations.

 Given the fact that threats to manufacturing operations can arise at any time, you may need specialized resources that are able to cast a wider net outside the area and provide skilled labor very quickly or not available locally.
 This way, companies are able to avoid falling behind production and while keeping their clients satisfied.